scrasmussen/tools/README.md

 $ ssh s999999@crescent.central.cranfield.ac.uk
 ```

-* To find available profiling software type `module keyword profiling` or `ml keyword profiling`.
+* To find available profiling software type `module keyword profiling`
+or `ml keyword profiling`.
+To see the manual on `module` type
+`man module`

 * Select module from list: `module load tau` or `ml tau`.
 Type `ml` or `module list` to check that the modules have loaded correctly.

-* Find the configuration of the TAU Makefile, `ls` the directory to find other configuration options.
+* Find the configuration of the TAU Makefile, `ls` the directory to find
+other configuration options.

 ```
 $ echo $TAU_MAKEFILE